-- Ensure that the speaker cable is inserted completely into the connector on the computer. - Ensure that the cable that connects the left speaker to the right speaker is securely connected. - Click the volume icon in the Windows notification area on the taskbar.
+- Ensure that the speaker cable is inserted completely into the connector on the computer. - Ensure that the cable that connects the left speaker to the right speaker is securely connected.

+Click the volume icon in the Windows notification area on the taskbar.
 Then, click the speaker icon on top of the volume control.
 Click the Levels tab and ensure that the Balance settings are set correctly.

 Note: If the volume icon is not displayed in the Windows notification area, add the icon to the notification area.
-See "Adding an icon to the Windows notification area" on page 15.
+See the Windows help system.

-CD problems
+CD or DVD problems

-This section provides solutions to CD-related problems.
+This section provides solutions to DVD-related problems.